New Patients (479) 323-3011

 Dr. Adams uses digital imagining technology to create and place highly precise dental crowns.
 The modern dental crown is color-matched and shaped to accurately resemble your real tooth, and support a comfortable bite.

-We use the latest digital imaging technology for your comfort.
+Then, we will take dental impressions to use in fabricating your new restoration.
+Dr. Adams uses the latest digital imaging technology for your comfort.
+This means no messy dental impressions.
 After we have taken accurate measurements, you will receive a temporary crown.
 This temporary will be worn until the custom restoration is complete.
+It will protect your tooth and allow it to function in the mean time.
+However, it is important to remember that it is not as durable as a permanent dental crown.

 Finally, we will schedule a final placement appointment once the new crown is ready for permanent placement.
 During your final visit, we will place and secure the dental crown that was made specifically for your smile.
 Once in place, it will be adjusted for comfort and permanently secured.
 We will test your bite to make sure it’s normal and feels natural to you.